ADA Design for Commercial Bars and Restaurants

 Architectural details of built-in ADA accommodations for bars

-THE PASS-THRU ADA STATION
+HOW TO DESIGN THE ADA PASS-THRU STATION

 What I just outlined is the easy part!
 The hard part of incorporating a pass-thru ADA design is adapting standard bar equipment to function within the 34″ height constraint.
 In commercial bar design we utilize every square inch of space.
 Therefore, we must develop a solution for modifying the equipment.
 Consider the following detail for a double ADA accommodation (refer to Figure 2, below):